delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 tags:
 ---

+***Warning: unfortunately since this post was imported from Wordpress, the code may contain formatting errors!
+Sorry!***

 This is going to be the first in a series of posts on what I am calling "DIY Drug Discovery".
 Admittedly, though, this title is hyperbolic.
 Discovering a new drug requires bringing it through a series of trials, which is very hard, if not impossible for an individual to do themselves.
 What I'm really going to be discussing is DIY drug screening.
 I believe in the near future individuals will be able to discover candidate drug molecules using commodity GPU hardware and open source software, such as [scikit-learn.org](scikit-learn), [https://keras.io/](Keras), [http://www.rdkit.org/](RDkit) and [https://deepchem.io/](DeepChem).

 <h1 id="no_toc">Table of contents</h1>